Ptosis Repair

 Ptosis can cause problems with your vision, especially peripheral vision.
 Droppy eyelids can make driving more challenging and dangerous and even complicate routine tasks like reading and working on a computer.

 Ptosis is most commonly caused by the weakening of the muscle responsible for opening the eyelid, which is part of the aging process.
-There are other reasons (besides aging) for a droppy eyelid, therefore, it is important to seek evaluation by an eyelid specialist.
+There are other reasons (besides aging) for a droopy eyelid.
+Therefore, it is important to seek evaluation by an eyelid specialist.

 You can open your eyelid thanks to the levator palpebrae superioris muscle.
 But when the muscle attachment (aponeurosis) at the end of this muscle stretches or weakens, it disrupts muscle function and makes it far more challenging to open your eye fully.